AHRC – Arts and Humanities Research Council.

 SHERPA/RoMEO – This service hosts information about publishers’ Open Access policies and funder requirements.

-Toll access – Access limited to those who pay.
+Subscription access – Access limited to those who pay.
 The most generic term for the opposite of Open Access.

 Version of Record - The published version of an article.
 Probably saved as a publisher-generated pdf file.
 Also known as the publisher’s version.